TEST 3: Voltage Drop Testing The Battery (+) Cable

 OK, to get started, this is what you need to do:

-You may need two helpers for this test step, since someone will have to hold the red multimeter test lead onto the battery positive terminal and someone else will need to crank the vehicle while you perform the next step.
+You may need two helpers for this test step, since someone will have to hold the red multimeter test lead onto the battery positive (+) terminal bolt and someone else inside the vehicle (to crank it when everything is set up).

 Let's take a look at what your results mean: